dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 ```

 `"skip_nested_types"` omits any `dict`/`list`/`BaseModel` type fields from the schema, so dlt will fall back on the default
-behavior of creating child tables for these fields.
+behavior of creating nested tables for these fields.

 We do not support `RootModel` that validate simple types.
 You can add such a validator yourself, see [data filtering section](#filter-transform-and-pivot-data).